Rugby, North Dakota: Geography

-Rugby is located in eastern Pierce County at the intersection of U.S. Route 2 and North Dakota Highway 3.
+Rugby is located in eastern Pierce County at the intersection of US 2 and ND 3.
 The Great Northern Railroad line passes through the community.
 Minot lies 66 miles to the west along Route 2.

 According to the United States Census Bureau, the city has a total area of 1.94 sqmi, all land.
 Rugby claims to be the geographic center of North America and a monument stands in the city to signify this.
 The monument features flags of the United States, Canada, and Mexico.
 However, modern calculations that take on account the distortions caused by cartographic projections show that center is 105 miles southwest of Rugby, in a town called Center, North Dakota.